-- 1st week of semester intending to graduate- submit written intent to graduate and timeline to Academic Coordinator - Ensure all deadlines on timeline are met throughout final semester, students intending to graduate who determine that graduation during that semester is not possible, should immediately contact the Academic Coordinator with an updated intent to graduate and revised timeline. - Submit Application for Degree to the graduate school (see Graduate School Website for specific deadlines). - After final committee approval of thesis draft, approve defense date and time and obtain committee signatures on final exam scheduling form, contact Academic Coordinator to schedule a room for defense. - A 'display' copy of the thesis/disssertation must also be submitted electronically to the Academic Coordinator (marshdj@wsu.edu) to load on the faculty Sharepoint site before the Department Chair will sign the final exam scheduling form. - Conduct final exam, and turn in final copy of thesis/dissertation to Graduate School within 5 working days of defense, and also two hard copies to the CSS Academic Coordinator.
+- 1st week of semester intending to graduate- submit written intent to graduate and timeline to committee - Enroll in Soils 501 or Crops 510 to give exit seminar. - Schedule tentative defense date with faculty committee members. - Ensure all deadlines on timeline are met throughout final semester according to your established timeline and intent - Review Deadlines and Procedures for Graduate Degrees - Submit Application for Degree to the graduate school according to dates in the aforementioned document - Finish thesis or dissertation final draft; email to committee members 4 weeks in advance of proposed defense date. - o Obtain committee approval of thesis or dissertation final draft, approval of defense date and time and committee signatures on final exam scheduling form. - Contact academic coordinator to schedule a room for defense and arrange any required videoconferencing. - Provide an e-copy of the draft thesis or dissertation to the Academic Coordinator at least 5 working days in advance of the exam date. - Conduct final exam, and turn in final copy of thesis/dissertation to Graduate School within 5 working days after defense, and supply 2 unbound sets of your thesis or dissertation to the Academic Coordinator (thesis library copy, advisor copy).

 Note: It is the sole responsibility of the student to ensure that all deadlines set forth by the Graduate School are met.
-Dates and deadlines can be found for each semester on the Graduate School website at http://gradsch.wsu.edu Failure to follow the CSS Policies and Procedures or to meet the deadlines set forth by the Graduate School will result in a delayed graduation date.
+Dates and deadlines can be found for each semester on the Graduate School website here: Deadlines and Procedures for Graduate Degrees.
+Failure to follow the CSS Policies and Procedures or to meet the deadlines set forth by the Graduate School will result in a delayed graduation date.